johncclayton/electric/docs/GET_THE_APP.md

 Caveats
 -------
 - Vibration & NOtification alerts don't work in Ionic View (they will when we release it properly)
-- Ionic View is a little slower than native.
+- Ionic View is slower than native.
 Sometimes (I'm looking at you android) much slower.
+The native version is way better.
+Dont' freak out that the app runs slowly in Ionic View.

 Every now and then
 ==================